 - a written contract establishing what personal data will be processed and for what purpose must be set out;

-- a data processing agreement, available from the Governance Team, must be signed by both parties.
+- a data processing agreement, available from the Governance Officer, must be signed by both parties.

-For further guidance about the use of third-party data processors please contact the Governance Team.
+For further guidance about the use of third-party data processors please contact the Governance Officer.